 VXLAN routing, sometimes referred to as inter-VXLAN routing, provides IP routing between VXLAN VNIs in overlay networks.
 The routing of traffic is based on the inner header or the overlay tenant IP address.

 Because VXLAN routing is fundamentally routing, it is most commonly deployed with a control plane, such as Ethernet Virtual Private Network (EVPN).
 You can set up static routing too, either with or without the Cumulus Lightweight Network Virtualization (LNV) for MAC distribution and BUM handling.

-This chapter describes the platform and hardware considerations for VXLAN routing.
-For a detailed description of different VXLAN routing models and configuration examples, refer to the EVPN chapter.
+This topic describes the platform and hardware considerations for VXLAN routing.
+For a detailed description of different VXLAN routing models and configuration examples, refer to EVPN.

 VXLAN routing supports full layer 3 multi-tenancy; all routing occurs in the context of a VRF.
 Also, VXLAN routing is supported for dual-attached hosts where the associated VTEPs function in active-active mode.

 - Broadcom Trident II+, Trident3, and Maverick

 - Broadcom Tomahawk, using an internal loopback on one or more switch ports

 - Broadcom Trident II, static VXLAN routing only, using an external loopback on one or more switch ports

 - Using ECMP with VXLAN routing is supported only on Broadcom Tomahawk and Mellanox Spectrum switches.

 - For additional restrictions and considerations for VXLAN routing with EVPN, refer to the EVPN chapter.